ion-vortex/engine/README.md

 ## 📜  License

+Project Oxide source code is released under the **GNU Affero General Public License (AGPL)** (see `LICENSE`).
+**Synty Assets** included in this repository are subject to Synty's proprietary license and are NOT covered by AGPL.
+You must comply with Synty's terms for any use, distribution, or modification of these assets.
-Project Oxide is released under the **BSD 2‑Clause** license (see `LICENSE`), plus each third‑party library retains its own license as declared by vcpkg.
+Each third‑party library retains its own license as declared by vcpkg.

 ---